Apnoea Of Prematurity

-If a premature baby has apnoea of prematurity, it means they stop breathing at times for 15-20 seconds.
+If a premature baby has apnoea of prematurity, it means they stop breathing at times for 15 to 20 seconds.

 - apnoea of prematurity is common in babies born at less than 35 weeks

-- babies with apnoea of prematurity stop breathing at times for 15-20 seconds
+- babies with apnoea of prematurity stop breathing at times for 15 to 20 seconds

 - apnoea of prematurity happens because the part of the brain that controls your baby's breathing is not yet mature enough to allow non-stop breathing

 - apnoea of prematurity usually stops, and your baby will usually start breathing regularly, as they develop

 What is apnoea of prematurity?